cthulhustig/autojimmy/README.md

 For Windows users, an installer is available [here](https://github.com/cthulhustig/autojimmy/releases).
 The installer allows Auto-Jimmy to be run without requiring Python and other dependencies to be manually installed.
-The downside of using the installer is I only create them periodically so you'll have to wait a bit longer for new features.
+The downside of using the installer is I only create them periodically so you'll have to wait a bit longer for new features and bug fixes.

 > [!NOTE]
 > The installer isn't digitally signed, so Windows may warn you about running it.
 If you